 The point is, you need to keep a cool head, keep your brain engaged, and rely on your training.
 Your life and limb will hang in the balance of a quick, accurate assessment and subsequently decisive implementation of your strategy.

-For all the tactics and techniques in the world, good, bad and insane, there are only three workable strategies for extricating yourself unharmed from a robbery:
+For all the tactics and techniques in the world, good, bad and crazy, there are only three workable strategies for extricating yourself unharmed from a robbery:

 - Fight – You fight to disable or permanently neutralize your attacker, precluding him from initiating or continuing violence against you.